-Full Stack Development Certificate
+Full Stack Development Program

-The Full Stack Development Certificate program focuses on the use of front-end libraries and frameworks, building backend sites programming, managing deployment and installation on servers, and running SQL queries on databases.
-The Certificate requires completion of 18 semester credit hours.
+The Full Stack Development (FSD) Program focuses on the use of front-end libraries and frameworks, building backend sites programming, managing deployment and installation on servers, and running SQL queries on databases.
+The FSD Certificate requires completion of 18 semester credit hours plus the successful completion of a comprehensive final examination and a capstone project.